pftq/Hunyuan_Keyframe_Lite/README.md

 # Hunyuan Keyframe Lite
 Cleaned up parameterized script for running dashtoon's Hunyuan Keyframe Control lora for image-to-video with start and end frames.
-It also has optional support for SkyReels on top of it, slight fixes for CPU offloading to work properly (out of memory / VRAM otherwise), added flash/sage attention options from main repo, and added ffmpeg video rendering for adjustable bitrate, batch video options.
+It also has optional support for SkyReels on top of it, slight fixes for CPU offloading to work properly (out of memory / VRAM otherwise), added flash/sage attention support from main repo, and added ffmpeg video rendering for adjustable bitrate, batch video options.

 Original script: https://huggingface.co/dashtoon/hunyuan-video-keyframe-control-lora